Seasonality in 5 Words:

 Calendar, Editorial Schedule, Competitors, Categories

 How seasonal is your business?
 When are the peak times?
-Sam and I worked for a personalized gift company and as you can imagine it was Christmas that drove the business followed by anniversaries and birthdays.
+I worked for a personalised gift company and as you can imagine it was Christmas that drove the business followed by anniversaries and birthdays.

 It was easy (using Hitwise) to find the anniversary season (April – July) but birthdays were a different matter.
 They are spread throughout the year (with a surprising number of gifts for birthdays sold during the Christmas period).